Top 5 Desalination Plant Projects in Singapore 2026

 This advanced desalination technology helps reduce membrane fouling.
 Hence, it treats sea water effectively.
 It further reduces the overall operation costs of replacing membranes regularly.
 Hence, it enhances the overall operational efficiency.

-PUB and the DBOO contractor is Singspring Pte Ltd for the Tuca desalination plant.
-Black & Veatch company designed and monitored the permitting stages of the plant.
+The DBOO contractor for the Tuca desalination plant is Singspring Pte Ltd, while PUB is the owner.
+The Black & Veatch company designed and monitored the permitting stages of the plant.

 Keppel Marina East Desalination Plant